celbridge-org/celbridge-docs/docs/08_use_cases/sphinx.rst

             - e.g. Matt Smith
         - project release
             - you can jut hit return,
-            - or give a verison number like 1.0
+            - or give a version number like 1.0
         - project language
             - default is English, so you can hit return,
             - or enter 2-character language code)